masc-ucsc/docs/docs/pyrope/04-variables.md

 ```
 comptime let a = 1     // obviously comptime
 comptime var b = a + 2 // OK too
-comptime let c = $rand // compile error, 'c' can not be computed at compile time
+comptime let c = rand  // compile error, 'c' can not be computed at compile time
 ```

 The `comptime` directive considers values propagated across modules.